marcusl07/Curtain-Call/README.md

 ## How It Works

-- The app scans for Bluetooth devices (e.g., Arduino with HC-08 module).
+- The app scans for Bluetooth devices (e.g., Arduino Nano with HC-08 module).
-- When your alarm is triggered, Curtain Call sends a signal to the Arduino to activate the motor and open the curtains.
+- When your alarm is triggered, Curtain Call sends a signal to the Arduino Nano (via HC-08) to activate the motor and open the curtains.
 - Communication is repeated to ensure the signal is received.

 ## Requirements

 - iOS device (SwiftUI compatible)
-- Arduino with Bluetooth module (HC-08 recommended)
+- Arduino Nano with HC-08 Bluetooth module
-- Motor setup to control your curtains (connected to the Arduino)
+- Motor setup to control your curtains (connected to the Arduino Nano)
 - Xcode (for building from source)

 ## Setup